 It won’t be news to you that people love getting freebies.
-But there’s more to it than that, when you give something people are more likely to give back – and that giving back can be exponential.
+But there’s more to it than that, when you’re generous people are more likely to give back – and that giving back can be exponential.
 This is called ‘reciprocity’ and is outlined by Robert Cialdini, a psychologist at Arizona State University.

 An example of this is when someone passes you in a hallway and says hi, you feel compelled to return their greeting.
 When you don’t, you notice it and it makes you feel uncomfortable.
 That’s the rule of reciprocation.

 This applies in sales too.
-According to research says Cialdini, tips in restaurants increase greatly when a mint is provided with the bill – about 3.3%, if a second mint is given the tips went up 20% over what was normally given.
-People naturally feel a compulsion to reward generosity.
+According to Cialdini, tips in restaurants increase greatly when a mint is provided with the bill – about 3.3%.
+If a second mint is given the tips went up 20% over the average.
+In short, people naturally feel a compulsion to reward generosity.